 We want to know if we can support you to lipread or use a hearing aid or communication tool.

 Please tell the receptionist when you arrive for your next appointment, or call us on 01773 712065 between 10:00 and 18:00.

 Wheelchair access is via a ramp.
 Patient services are all on ground floor level with no steps.
 A disabled patients’ WC is available and clearly marked.
 Corridors and doors are suitable for wheelchair access.

-Appointment availability within the practice is being constantly monitored to try and create the right balance between appointments released on the day for acute illnesses and 'bookable' appointments for patient reviews, disease management and non-urgent patient care.
+Appointment availability within the practice is being constantly monitored to try and create the right balance between appointments released on the day for acute illnesses and bookable in advance appointments for patient reviews, chronic disease management and non-urgent patient care.
 Demand fluctuates and we endeavour to respond as quickly as we can.

 Not being able to get an appointment when you want it can be frustrating however, we do expect all patients and their relatives to treat our staff with respect.
 The practice operates a zero tolerance to bullying and abusive behaviour.

 For less complex situations, we have two useful links to help you, which may reduce the need for an appointment; Self Help and Common Childhood Illnesses.

 Members of patient participation groups from across Nottingham West give their views about the importance of being involved in your local NHS.
 See our group page ' Friends of Church Street'